Jiamin-Yu/Game-of-Life-CLI/README.md

 # Game-of-Life-CLI
-User Interface of Game of Life Implementation and Model Implementation.
+Implementation of the Game of Life model.